MoncaDaniel/diabetes_detector/docs/data_description.md

 ### Summary
 The dataset was prepared with several essential transformations to ensure optimal model training.
 By focusing on features relevant to diabetes risk and incorporating synthetic genetic data, the dataset provides a solid foundation for building a reliable predictive model.

-For further details on data handling and processing, refer to the code comments in `data_preprocessing.py`.